ton-blockchain/docs/docs/howto/config-params.md

 arguments:  [ 107394 ]
 result:  [ ([64654898543692093106630260209820256598623953458404398631153796624848083036321 [1586779536 0 [8 C{FDCD887EAF7ACB51DA592348E322BBC0BD3F40F9A801CB6792EFF655A7F43BBC} -1] 112474791597373109254579258586921297140142226044620228506108869216416853782998 () 864691128455135209 3 0 0]]) ]
 remote result (not to be trusted):  [ ([64654898543692093106630260209820256598623953458404398631153796624848083036321 [1586779536 0 [8 C{FDCD887EAF7ACB51DA592348E322BBC0BD3F40F9A801CB6792EFF655A7F43BBC} -1] 112474791597373109254579258586921297140142226044620228506108869216416853782998 () 864691128455135209 3 0 0]]) ]
 ... caching cell FDCD887EAF7ACB51DA592348E322BBC0BD3F40F9A801CB6792EFF655A7F43BBC
 ```

 We see that the list of all active configuration proposals consists of exactly one entry, represented by pair
 ```
 [6465...6321 [1586779536 0 [8 C{FDCD...} -1] 1124...2998 () 8646...209 3 0 0]]
 ```
 Here the first number `6465..6321` is the unique identifier of the configuration proposal, equal to its 256-bit hash.
 The second component of this pair is a Tuple describing the status of this configuration proposal.
-The first component of this Tuple is the expiration Unixtime of the configuration proposal (`1586779546`).
+The first component of this Tuple is the expiration Unix time of the configuration proposal (`1586779546`).
 The second component (`0`) is the criticality flag.
 Next comes the configuration proposal proper, described by triple `[8 C{FDCD...} -1]`, where `8` is the index of the configuration parameter to be modified, `C{FDCD...}` is the cell with the new value (represented by the hash of this cell), and `-1` is the optional hash of the old value of this parameter (`-1` means that this hash has not been specified).
 Next we see a large number `1124...2998` representing the identifier of the current validator set, then an empty list `()` representing the set of all currently active validators that have voted for this proposal so far, then `weight_remaining` equal to `8646...209` - a number that is positive if the proposal has not yet collected enough validator votes in this round, and negative otherwise.
 Then we see three numbers `3 0 0`.
 These numbers are `rounds_remaining` (this proposal will survive at most three rounds, i.e., changes of the current validator set), `wins` (the count of rounds where the proposal collected votes of more than 3/4 of all validators by weight) and `losses` (the count of rounds where the proposal failed to collect 3/4 of all validator votes).

 We can inspect the proposed value for configuration parameter `#8` by asking the lite-client to expand cell `C{FDCD...}` using its hash `FDCD...` or a sufficiently long prefix of this hash to uniquely identify the cell in question:
 ```
-> dumpcell FDC
-C{FDCD887EAF7ACB51DA592348E322BBC0BD3F40F9A801CB6792EFF655A7F43BBC} =
+> dump cell FDC C{FDCD887EAF7ACB51DA592348E322BBC0BD3F40F9A801CB6792EFF655A7F43BBC} =
   x{C400000001000000000000000E}
 ```